jamescball/auto-holidays-api/README.md

-# auto-holidays-api
+# uk-dates-api
-Automatically Fetch the most up-to-date holidays.
+Automatically Fetch the most accurate information for UK holidays and council dates.